The Flor Contemplacion Story

-The Flor Contemplacion Story is a 1995 drama film directed by Joel C. Lamangan and produced by Vic del Rosario Jr. for Viva Films about the story of the Filipina domestic helper who was hanged in Singapore for allegedly killing her fellow maid.
-The story was chronicled in a film which operates on various personal, social and political levels.
-Both controversial and critically acclaimed, it has brought Nora Aunor numerous citations for her intense portrayal as the fallen heroine of the story.
+The Flor Contemplacion Story is a 1995 Philippine biographical crime thriller drama film directed by Joel C. Lamangan from a screenplay written by Ricky Lee and Bonifacio Ilagan, based on a story supplied by Efren Contemplacion.
+Starring Nora Aunor, the film tells the story of a Filipina domestic helper who was hanged in Singapore for allegedly killing her fellow maid and was chronicled in a film which operates on various personal, social and political levels.

-The Flor Contemplacion Story was screened and exhibited in different film festivals around the world.
-The film won the Princess Pataten Statue for best actress for its lead star, Nora Aunor and the film won the Golden Pyramid Award at the 1995 Cairo International Film Festival.
+A film produced by Viva Films that was both critically acclaimed and controversial, The Flor Contemplacion Story brought Nora Aunor numerous citations for her intense portrayal as the fallen heroine of the story.
+It was later screened and exhibited in different film festivals around the world, particularly at the 19th Cairo International Film Festival where the film won the Golden Pyramid Award and its lead star, Nora Aunor, won the Princess Pataten Award for Best Actress.

 Plot

-Just like many impoverished people, Flor (Aunor) thought that by working abroad she could give her family a better life even though it means sacrificing her own happiness.
-She decided to work as a domestic helper in Singapore thinking that this could be the answer to her problems.
-Unlike many other servants, Flor was well-treated by her employers.
+Flor (Aunor) suffers from poverty and decides to work as a domestic helper in Singapore thinking it will solve her problems.
+Unlike many other servants, she is well-treated by her employers.
+However, in 1995, she was arrested and charged with killing her fellow Filipina, Delia Maga, and the little boy she was caring for.
+After a hasty trial, the Singaporean government finds Flor guilty and sentences her to death by hanging.

-However, in 1995, she was arrested and was charged of killing her fellow filipina, Delia Maga and the little boy that she was caring for.
-After a hasty trial, the Singapore government finds Flor guilty and sentences her to death by hanging.
-Her predicament brings an outpouring of sympathy from Filipinos, who refuse to believe her guilt.
-There was also a national appeal for clemency and a re-investigation to be done.
-Even the office of the President appealed to the Singaporean Government.
-However, the Singapore Government remained steadfast with their decision.

-Flor was executed in March 1995.
+Flor's predicament brings an outpouring of sympathy from Filipinos, who refuse to believe her guilt.
+There was a national appeal for clemency and a re-investigation to be done.
+The office of the President appealed to the Singaporean Government; however, the Singapore Government remained steadfast with their decision, and Flor was executed in March 1995.